 Target Compensation Levels.
-In recent years, our compensation committee has generally utilized the median of total cash compensation (base salary and cash incentive awards) for similar positions identified using industry and general market data, as well as that of similarly situated executives at the peer company group, as a guideline for evaluating and approving the target total cash compensation for our NEOs.
 In establishing specific base salary amounts and cash incentive award target amounts payable to any individual NEO, our compensation committee takes into consideration a number of factors, such as the individual's specific role, the individual's performance and accomplishment of significant business strategies, the size of the individual's operating group or business unit, the oversight and other responsibilities of the individual, the individual's employment experience, the individual's compensation history at our company, other factors related to the scope or unique nature of the position's responsibilities and retention considerations.
-For reference, total target cash compensation approved by our compensation committee for our Chief Executive Officer for fiscal 2019 was approximately 74% of the peer group median and comparable to the market survey median studied by the committee.
+In recent years, our compensation committee has also generally utilized the median of total cash compensation (base salary and cash incentive awards) for similar positions identified using industry and general market data, as well as that of similarly situated executives at the peer company group, as a guideline for evaluating and approving the target total cash compensation for our NEOs.
+The peer group and market compensation data referred to by our compensation committee was compiled prior to the onset of the COVID-19 pandemic and our compensation committee's decision to defer consideration of any changes to the compensation of our executive officers for fiscal 2020, including the decision to suspend our cash incentive awards program and delay consideration of any new equity awards.
+However, we believe that the target compensation of our NEOs for fiscal 2020 remains appropriate relative to compensation reviewed with respect to the market and our peer company group.
+For reference, base salary approved by our compensation committee for our Chief Executive Officer for fiscal 2020, prior to temporary reductions as a result of the COVID-19 pandemic, was approximately 85% of the peer group median and comparable to the market survey median studied by the committee.

 In approving the amount of long-term equity compensation granted to our NEOs, our compensation committee reviews market data to understand trends and general compensation practices (for example, typical vesting periods, types and values of equity grants and/or the mix of cash and equity compensation).
-In approving our fiscal 2019 equity compensation program, which is described under "-Long-Term Equity Incentive Compensation," our compensation committee also took into consideration market survey and peer group data on equity compensation ranges and recommendations made by the compensation consultant engaged by our compensation committee in order to assess the competitiveness of our company's compensation practices.
-For reference, total target direct compensation (cash and equity) approved by our compensation committee for our Chief Executive Officer for fiscal 2019 was approximately 57% of the peer group median and 84% of the market survey median studied by the committee.
+In approving our fiscal 2020 equity compensation program, which is described under "-Long-Term Equity Incentive Compensation," our compensation committee also took into consideration market survey and peer group data and recommendations made by our compensation consultant with respect to the design and implementation of equity compensation awards based on total shareholder return (TSR) relative to a defined group of comparative peer companies.

 Compensation Mix.
 Our compensation committee reviews all components of the compensation payable to our NEOs, including base salaries, cash incentive awards and long-term equity compensation.
 Our compensation committee generally increases target incentive award levels for an NEO as such officer's responsibilities within our organization increase, thereby more heavily weighting the variable elements of compensation for our most senior executives who are more likely to have a strong and direct impact in achieving strategic and financial goals that are most likely to affect shareholder value.
 Our compensation committee believes that the best interests of our shareholders are served by tying pay to performance and subjecting a meaningful proportion of our NEOs' total compensation to the achievement of company and/or operating group goals.
-When approving the total target compensation of our NEOs, our compensation; however, our compensation committee does not expressly allocate or target a specified percentage of total compensation to individual components.
+When approving the total target compensation of our NEOs, our compensation committee takes into consideration the allocation of the total compensation to base salary, short-term incentive compensation and long-term equity compensation; however, our compensation committee does not expressly allocate or target a specified percentage of total compensation to individual components.